cory-weller/BIOL4585_projects/README.md

 8. Complete the Data Camp chapter 1 [*Basic Workflow*](https://www.datacamp.com/courses/introduction-to-git-for-data-science) of the course *Introduction to Git for Data Science*

-9. Publish your repository by pushing your changes to your GitHub repository, then submitting a *pull request* on the [original repository](https://github.com/cory-weller/BIOL4585_projects) (see below for more dtail).
+9. Publish your repository by pushing your changes to your GitHub repository, then submitting a *pull request* on the [original repository](https://github.com/cory-weller/BIOL4585_projects) (see below for more detail).

 ## Checklist of project requirements
 Prior to submitting your pull request, make sure you've fulfilled the following criteria: